maziac/DeZog/documentation/Usage.md

 You need to enable the ZRCP in ZEsarUX.
 In ZEsarUX enable the socket zrcp protocol either by command-line ("--enable-remoteprotocol") or from the ZEsarUX UI ("Settings"->"Debug"->"Remote protocol" to "Enabled").

-- zhostname: The host's name.
+- "hostname": The host's name.
 I.e. the IP of the machine that is running ZEsarUX.
 If you are not doing any remote debugging this is typically "localhost".
 Note: remote debugging would work, but has not been tested yet.
 There is also no mechanism included to copy the .sna file to a remote computer.
 So better stick to local debugging for now.
-- zport: The ZEsarUX port.
+- "port": The ZEsarUX port.
 If not changed in ZEsarUX this defaults to 10000.
+- "loadDelay": Some people encounter a crash (rainbow/kernel panic) of ZEsarUX at the start of a debug session when running under Windows.
+If that is true for you as well you can experiment with the "loadDelay" option which adds an additional delay at startup.
+This mitigates the problem.
+The default for Windows is 500 (ms), others 0 ms. If you run into this problem you can try to increase the value to 1000 or 2000.

 Example launch.json configuration:
 ~~~
     "remoteType": "zrcp",
+    "zrcp": {
-    "zhostname": "localhost",
+        "hostname": "localhost",
-    "zport": 10000,
+        "port": 10000
+    }
 ~~~

 Notes: